LouisLU9911/LouisLU9911.github.io/content/courses/linear_algebra.md

 {{< toc >}}

-## LECTURE 1: THE GEOMETRY OF LINEAR EQUATIONS
+## LECTURE 1: The Geometry of Linear Equations

 * **Ax is a combination of the columns of A.**